Adder (electronics): Ripple-carry adder

 The general equation for the worst-case delay for a n-bit carry-ripple adder, accounting for both the sum and carry bits, is:

 A design with alternating carry polarities and optimized AND-OR-Invert gates can be about twice as fast.

-Carry-lookahead adder
+Carry-lookahead adder (Weinberger and Smith, 1958)

-To reduce the computation time, engineers devised faster ways to add two binary numbers by using carry-lookahead adders (CLA).
-They work by creating two signals ($P$ and $G$) for each bit position, based on whether a carry is propagated through from a less significant bit position (at least one input is a 1), generated in that bit position (both inputs are 1), or killed in that bit position (both inputs are 0).
+To reduce the computation time, Weinberger and Smith invented a faster way to add two binary numbers by using carry-lookahead adders (CLA).
+They introduced two signals ($P$ and $G$) for each bit position, based on whether a carry is propagated through from a less significant bit position (at least one input is a 1), generated in that bit position (both inputs are 1), or killed in that bit position (both inputs are 0).
 In most cases, $P$ is simply the sum output of a half adder and $G$ is the carry output of the same adder.
 After $P$ and $G$ are generated, the carries for every bit position are created.

-Some advanced carry-lookahead architectures are the Manchester carry chain, Brent–Kung adder (BKA), and the Kogge–Stone adder (KSA).
+Mere derivation of Weinberger-Smith CLA recurrence, are: Brent–Kung adder (BKA), and the Kogge–Stone adder (KSA).